 From 1997 to 2003, the Robert Wood Johnson Foundation (RWJF) funded a $11.25 million national program called Community-State Partnerships to Improve End-of-Life Care.
 The program supports the work of state-based commissions and task forces to identify and implement changes in policy and practice to improve care for terminally ill patients and their families.

 Groups that received funding formed state and local coalitions with other organizations interested in working on end-of-life care policies, and secured matching funding equal to one-third of their RWJF grant.
 A total of 24 applicants received grants.

-In conjunction with project partners, site staff worked to increase demand for and access to quality end-of-life care.
+- Worked with project partners to increase demand for and access to quality end-of-life care.
 Staff held community meetings, focus groups and developed materials for health professionals and the general public to educate and excite them about the need for better care at the end of people's lives, such as palliative care and advance care planning.

 - Held activities to improve advance care planning.
 Project partners distributed educational materials (which sometimes included advance directives such as living wills and medical power of attorney forms) to patients and others, and helped in efforts to simplify state law regarding advance care planning.
 Project directors realized that not only the general public but also health care professionals are often confused about the purpose of and process for advance care planning.

 - Aided those in public policy to encourage physicians to prescribe needed pain medication.
 Participants in statewide projects helped educate legislators about the importance of requiring professional education on pain control.